heiner/heiner.github.com/_drafts/random-samples.md

 possible bit pattern is produced exactly once. `perm` is an actual permutation of the set of `uint64`s (a set of $$2^{64}$$ elements).

-This works as described if the (very large) table has size exactly
+This works as described if the (humongous) table has size exactly
 $$N = 2^n = 2^{64}$$.
 Realistically, it's smaller and we need some
 additional ideas.[^power] This is a great topic to discuss with an LLM!